 50% deposit due, final balance due 90 days in advance

-• Collective captain and chef (for a week of the best food of your life)
+• Private Collective captain and chef (for some of the best food of your life)

-• Journey Coordinator travel support to help guide you on your journey
+• Travel support to help guide you on your journey

 • Marina fees and dockage